RPI consists of the following operating companies:

 - Information about criminal convictions and offences

-For the purpose of providing recruitment and consulting services, we may collect information about you from a number of sources.
+For the purpose of our internal recruitment processes, we may collect information about you from a number of sources.

-- From an agent/third party acting on your behalf, e.g. Contractors Limited Company.
+- From an agent/third party acting on your behalf, e.g. an external recruitment

-- From a recruitment platform such as LinkedIn, Monster, Gulftalent and Jobsite
+- From recruitment platform such as LinkedIn and Jobsites

 - From a referral from friends, colleagues or relevant contacts

-- From recruitment software.
 Where we collect your information through publicly available sources as set out above, we may do this with the aid of software programs such as Lusha.
-If you have any questions or queries you can contact email@example.com .
+If you have any questions or queries you can contact firstname.lastname@example.org

 You have a number of rights available to you such as the right to know what personal data we hold about you, the right to ask us to update and correct any out-of-date or incorrect personal data and the right to opt out of any marketing communications.